angelromarco04/MyNotes/CS/OS/data/21_Intro.md

 4. A hardware interruption is generated as the I/O operation ends.
 5. P2 execution is resumed as the handler ends.
 6. P2 terminates its execution.
 This can be due to:
-	- The system call `exit`.
-	- An irrecoverable exception.
 7. The OS gives control to P1 again.

 ---
 ## Definition of process